nazavode/nazavode.github.io/content/post/sycl.md

 > * OpenCL, from which SYCL inherits device and execution models;
 > * [SPIR](https://www.khronos.org/spir/), the intermediate representation
 >   into which SYCL kernels are usually translated by the compiler.
 This sort of
->   *machine-independent assembly language* (similar in scope to PTX) designed
+>   *machine-independent assembly language*, similar in scope to PTX and designed
->   to efficiently represent massively parallel computations is shared by other standards
+>   to efficiently represent massively parallel computations, is shared by other standards
 >   like [Vulkan](https://www.khronos.org/vulkan/) or [OpenGL](https://www.opengl.org/).
 >
 > Contrary to what I was assuming, **_performance portability_ has been indeed considered